krockway/Improbable-Beef-Analysis/README.md

 The bubble chart, Bacteria Cultures per Sample, displays the bacteria IDs along the x-axis and the sample values along the y-axis.
 The size of the bubble is dictated by the sample value and the color is dictated by the bacteria IDs.

-Subject 940 Analysis
+### Subject 940 Analysis

 ![Charts for Subject 940](https://github.com/krockway/Improbable-Beef-Analysis/blob/main/images/subject940.png)

-Subject 1275 Analysis
+### Subject 1275 Analysis

 ![Charts for Subject 1275](https://github.com/krockway/Improbable-Beef-Analysis/blob/main/images/subject1275.png)

-The script will recreate these steps each time the Test Subject ID is changed.
+The scripts will recreate these steps each time the Test Subject ID is changed.

 ## Tools & Languages